Ravi21ram/EduSphere/README.md

-**Student Database Management System (SDMS)**
+**EduSphere**

 ## Overview
-Welcome to the Student Database Management System (SDMS) repository!
+Welcome to the EduSphere repository!
 This project is designed to serve as a comprehensive system for managing student information efficiently.
-Whether you're a student, educator, or administrator, SDMS provides a user-friendly interface for storing, updating, and retrieving student data.
+Whether you're a student, educator, or administrator, EduSphere provides a user-friendly interface for storing, updating, and retrieving student data.

 ## Features
 - **User-Friendly Interface**: Intuitive design for easy navigation and data management.